This post may contain affiliate links. Thank you for your support.

 Getting New Curtains to Hang Straight

-Start out by hanging your curtains as planned.
+Start out by hanging your curtain panels as planned.
 Stand back and observe how terrible they look.
 Steam them a bit to try to get them as acceptable-looking as possible and stare in frustration at how they look better, but still not quite right.
 You know that’s exactly how it goes! 🙂

 The problem is that not only do you need to remove the creases from the packaging, you also need to train the fabric to fall just right, not all willy-nilly.
 And that’s where the “tape on the curtain” trick comes into play.